 Punitive damages are the only type of damage granted that are not based on any actual injury or damage to the injured person.
 Although rare, it is still important to understand what they are.
 Punitive damages are given in addition to other damages to “punish” the person at fault or deter others from engaging in similar actions.
 They are not granted based on damage or harm sustained by the injured person but based on the seriousness of the action of the at fault person.
 It is extremely important to note that in Louisiana, punitive damages are generally NOT allowed for in personal injury cases.

 Punitive damages are important to mention because one of the few exceptions where punitive damages can be given is in the case of drinking and driving.
 They can be allowed when the person causing the accident had been driving while intoxicated.
 Courts allow it because drinking and driving show a reckless disregard for the safety of others.
 If the intoxication was the cause of the accident, then courts will sometimes add punitive damages in addition to the other damages, in order to more severely “punish” that person for driving while intoxicated.
 They are even allowed to award these damages when there has only been injury to property.

 Although punitive damages are rarely awarded in Louisiana, if an intoxicated driver was the cause of the auto accident, there is a possibility that punitive damages will be given.

-If you would like more information about your auto accident personal injury case, contact us at 985-218-5709.
+If you would like more information about your auto accident personal injury case, contact us.
 Our attorney and staff help people like you every day, and we welcome your call.